davidcassany/elemental/docs/image-build-and-customization.md

 SELinux should be set in `permissive` mode to be able to execute the `build*` or `install` commands on the build host.
 This is a workaround, we are working on fixing this.

-The resulting OS image will not be impacted by this workaround.
+This workaround will not impact the resulting OS image.
 It will have the default SELinux configuration has expected, so in `enforcing` mode if it is set by default.

 ### Use case